As Al Rushbow said to you yesterday, on Monday he will be back and things get back to normal around here, but it is Friday and it is Open Line Friday.

 No, no, no, no.

-I think uh it lies you know, pretty nowhere near either of them.
+I think it lies pretty nowhere near either of them.

-Um no, I'm not libertarian leading, but however, I do like Ron Paul.
+No, I'm not libertarian-leaning, but however, I do like Ron Paul.

-I think he's an honest person, which I can't say for most politicians, you know.
+I think he's an honest person, which I can't say for most politicians.

-So there's people I like in different uh sides if they make sense to me.
+So there's people I like in different sides if they make sense to me.

-You know, Obama, yeah, he was handling it all over the place very politically minded, you know, thinking of November very obviously.
+For instance, with the BP oil spill, because you brought that up, Obama, yeah, he was handling it all over the place very politically-minded, you know, thinking of November very obviously.

 However, I think this is a problem that obviously goes with, you know, we don't have enough regulations on drilling in the Gulf Coast.